anoma/nspec/docs/tutorial/engines/template/engine_dynamics.md

   computation can be parallelised.
 This involves splitting up the state into several parts and recombine results of what we shall call _action primitives._

+4. The types in this section are required to be a record type or an algebraic data type for the purposes of the Anoma specification.
+The constructors of this type are called _action tags,_ in analogy to _message tag._

 # WIP